mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 All that said, a pattern need not be followed perfectly to be worthwhile, and the amount of extra work incurred by it can be decided based on practical considerations.
-I merely maintain that when it comes time to revisit some existing code, either to fix or augment it, that the job will be notably easier if the code _mostly_ follows this pattern.
+I merely maintain that code which is (mostly) component-oriented is easier to maintain in the long run, even if it might be harder to get off the ground initially.

 **My language makes this difficult.**